lialila/Lialila/README.md

 * 👩🏻‍💻 I'm web developer based in Paris and Vienna.

-* ✨ Currently developing with JavaScript, React, Next.js and TypeScript.
+* ✨ Currently developing with React, React Native, Next.js, TypeScript, Nest.js.

 * 🤩 I love coding and learning new technologies, always open for new projects!

-* 🔭 Currently working on Cooking Groove application, that helps people to find buddies to cook and eat together and also to share ingredients

 * ⚡ Fun fact: I have background in classical piano 🎹